harwoeck/wiki-sdk/source/index.html.md

 }
 ```

 This command can be used to attack an enemy in front of the player.
-The `enemyhealth` is returned as `int`.
-If the player kills the enemy, the counter for `kills` will be increased and the enemy's counter for `deaths` will also be increased.
+The `Enemyhealth` is returned as `int`.
+If the player kills the enemy, the counter for `Kills` will be increased and the enemy's counter for `Deaths` will also be increased.

 ## Radar